Founding and Early History

 Roman Conquest

-In the 2nd century BC, the Romans extended their influence over the eastern Mediterranean, eventually reaching Crete.
-In 67 BC, the Roman consul Quintus Caecilius Metellus led a campaign to conquer the island, and Falasarna, despite its fortifications and resistance, was captured by Metellus’ forces.
+In the 2nd century BCE, the Romans extended their influence over the eastern Mediterranean, eventually reaching Crete.
+In 67 BCE, the Roman consul Quintus Caecilius Metellus led a campaign to conquer the island, and Falasarna, despite its fortifications and resistance, was captured by Metellus’ forces.
 The Roman conquest marked the end of Falasarna’s independence and its integration into the Roman province of Crete and Cyrenaica.

 Archaeological Significance